Machine-Learning-Foundations/day_13_exercise_brain_decode/README.md

 ```

 Use as much of your code from the last two days as possible.
 You can re-use your image-processing code by treating the EEG signals as images with single rows and 44 "color"-channels.
 Implement your solution in `src/train_brain_decoder.py`.
-Follow the instructions precisely and make sure to implement everything marked with a `TODO`.
+Follow the instructions and make sure you implement everything marked with a `TODO`.